marcelocra/chrome-declarativeNetRequest-redirects/README.md

 ## Problem

+How to intercept web requests in Chrome Extensions after the deprecation of manifest v2.

-Manifest v2 was deprecated and has an ["end of life" timeline](https://developer.chrome.com/docs/extensions/develop/migrate/mv2-deprecation-timeline).
+See their ["end of life"
+timeline](https://developer.chrome.com/docs/extensions/develop/migrate/mv2-deprecation-timeline).

 ## Alternatives in a manifest v3